-Rain began during the ferry ride from Mahé Island to Praslin Island and continued as we switched to a connecting ferry between Praslin and La Digue.
-When the ferry arrived in La Digue around 9 am, people were huddled under palapas or clutching umbrellas and trying to avoid the flooded streets.
+Heavy rain began during the ferry ride from Mahé Island to Praslin Island and continued as we switched to a connecting ferry between Praslin and La Digue.
+When the ferry arrived in La Digue around 9 am, people were huddled under palapas or clutching umbrellas trying to avoid the rain and flooded streets.

-Weather in the Seychelles is temperate, but the isolated islands are in the middle of the Indian Ocean near the equator, so frequent, unpredictable storms occur almost every day.
-The area has micro climates, so it can be raining on one island and sunny on another.
+Seychelles climate is temperate, but the isolated archipelago is in the middle of the Indian Ocean near the equator, so unpredictable storms occur almost every day.
+With the area’s micro climates, it can be raining on one island and sunny on another.
 Some storms are violent but brief, clearing within minutes or hours, but that wasn’t the case when I visited La Digue.
-The rain was relentless lasting all day…
+Relentless rain lasted all day…

 December and January are known for especially heavy downpours.
 The least rainfall occurs in July.
 During my stay on the islands there were storms, but it was often clear.